Jack23162329/ChessGame_Auto/README.md

 ## 🚀Quick Install Guide
-We need to create both Ubuntu and Anaconda Environment for this project to avoid Environment collision
+We need to create both Ubuntu and Anaconda Environment for this project to avoid Environmental collision

 For Ubuntu:
 ```bash